-Production grew exponentially every year in the 90s.
-It helped to bring those living in poverty from 60% of the population in 1994, down to 10% today.
-About 2.6 million people make a living in the industry, with half a million working individual plots of just 2-3 acres each.
-However, as is often the case with agriculture, environmental dangers abound.
-Production is putting a serious strain on forests and land is steadily being exhausted.
-Efforts are being made to educate people on proper farming techniques and the importance of protecting forests.
+Production grew exponentially every year in the '90s, and it played its part in helping reduce poverty from 60%, down to just 10% today.
+About 2.6 million people make a living in the industry, with half a million working small personal plots of just 2-3 acres each.
+However, as is often the case with the competitive agriculture industry, environmental issues abound.
+To alleviate the strain on the land, efforts are being made to educate people on proper farming techniques and the importance of protecting forests.

-Coffee production had part in pulling a major portion of the population out of poverty
+Coffee production had its part in pulling a major portion of the population out of poverty

 The Robusta Bean